 If you want a Mercedes S-Class or a BMW M4 for a week, Turo can be a great deal.
 The trip fees are lower on less expensive vehicles, the insurance stakes are manageable, and the price difference versus a traditional rental company is real.
 Turo's sweet spot is the $50,000-$120,000 car range.
 That's where the math works best for guests.

-Budget-Conscious Renters Who Accept the Trade-offs
+Price-conscious Renters Who Accept the Trade-offs

 If you've done the research, you understand the insurance gaps, you've verified your personal coverage, and you're willing to accept the risk on the protection plan, Turo can save you money on certain cars.
 The Corvette C8 example above is real.
 Just go in with your eyes open.